 Minors are unable to consent to any sexual activity with an adult; therefore, there is no such thing as consensual sexual activity between a minor and an adult member of the University community.
 The University strictly prohibits unlawful sexual activity involving minors in connection with any of its programs.
 For the purpose of this policy, a minor is any person under the age of 17.
 The University prohibits not only unlawful bodily contact with a minor, if engaged in for purposes of sexual gratification or arousal, but also any unlawful non-contact sexual activity (e.g., voyeurism, exposure to pornography, "sexting", etc.).
 Any reports or complaints of unlawful sexual activity involving minors will be reported to appropriate law enforcement and social services agencies.

 Upon the receipt of a complaint, the University will initiate the applicable procedure to ensure prompt investigation.

 For the investigation process for complaints against faculty, see Complaint Procedure for Allegations of Inappropriate Conduct by Faculty Members

 For the investigation process for complaints against staff, see Exempt and Non-exempt Staff Sexual Harassment Prevention Procedures

 The following clarifies the University's process for investigating complaints against students.

-A complaint that a student has committed sexual harassment or engaged in nonconsensual sexual activity may be made to the Title IX Compliance Officer/Sexual Harassment Officer, the Department of Public Safety (DPS), Judicial Affairs, or Residence Life.
+A complaint that a student has committed sexual harassment or engaged in nonconsensual sexual activity may be made to the Title IX Compliance Officer/Sexual Harassment Officer, the Department of Public Safety (DPS), the Office of Student Rights and Responsibilities, or Residence Life.
 The University will conduct an investigation, as appropriate under the circumstances.
 In most cases involving sexual harassment or sexual misconduct, DPS or the Syracuse Police Department conducts the investigation.
-In some cases, Judicial Affairs conducts the investigation.
+In some cases, the Office of Student Rights and Responsibilities conducts the investigation.

 - Remedial Action